Victoria’s Secret Angel Alexina Graham Puts Her Derriere On Display In Lace Thong On Instagram

-Alexina Graham is setting up Instagram ablaze today with a racy snapshot.
+Alexina Graham is setting Instagram ablaze today with a racy snapshot.
 On Wednesday, the newest Victoria’s Secret Angel took to the popular social media platform to share a sizzling image of herself sitting on her heels while she wears a sheer lace thong that leaves little to the imagination.

-In the post in question, the 29-year-old model is kneeling in a couch as she sits back on her bent legs with her back to the camera, which puts her derriere at the center of the photo.
-She is donning a boxer strong in mint-colored lace featuring a delicate bow in the back and sits relatively high on the model’s sides, helping accentuate her figure, particularly her full hips and backside.
+In the post, the 29-year-old model is kneeling in a couch as she sits back on her bent legs with her back to the camera, which puts her derriere at the center of the photo.
+She is donning a boxer strong in mint-colored lace featuring a delicate bow in the back.
+It sits relatively high on the model’s sides, helping accentuate her figure, particularly her full hips and backside.

 The British beauty teamed her thong with a white crocheted top whose strap is casually off her shoulder to spice things up a notch.
 Graham is holding onto the loose strap with one hand in a pose that is both flirty and cute.
 The model has her head turned toward her right shoulder as she smiles while keeping her eyes closed in a coquettish way.